proctorf/HIST289/MappingOne.md

 ## The Interactive Map (Lab Two)

-The ideas of \"place\" and \"community,\" along with what it means to be a member of a community, being from a place, or occupying a place\--physically or virtually\--is a very \"humanities\" question.
+The ideas of \"place\" and \"community,\" along with what it means **Attribution**: This assignment is adapted from materials originally created by Emily Johnson and Anastasia Salter as a companion to their book *Critical Making in the Age of AI*.
+Original content available at: [https://anastasiasalter.net/CritMakingAgeOfAI/UndergradCourseSample/labtwo.html](https://anastasiasalter.net/CritMakingAgeOfAI/UndergradCourseSample/labtwo.html).
+Used with permission and modified for HIST 289 at Denison University.be a member of a community, being from a place, or occupying a place\--physically or virtually\--is a very \"humanities\" question.